 In addition, I get involved with the interreligious dialogue, that is the foundation for a peaceful societal cooperation in my estimation.
 Beyond that, I offer individual consulting, lectures and concepts to the following topics:

-- Religious extremism, esp.
+- Religious fundamentalism and extremism, esp.
 Salafism in Germany and Europe

 - Prevention- and De-Radicalisation-Prospects towards violent (religious) actors

 - the different characteric forms of Jihadism

 - further radical islamic movements, for instance Al-Qaida and the Islamic State

 - the interreligious practice, the possibilities of civil society engagement and cooperation of different (religious) groups.

 In my opinion a wise society shall be measured at its acquaintance with its detractors.
 With regard to different religious and socio-political conceivabilities there shall be the continous attempt to meet each other with an open sight.
 Different opinions can operate revitalized for a pluralistic society – as far as they don´t clip or qualify others civil liberties.

 I try to keep this claim alive with my research, lectures and consulting, because:

 “A verdict can be examined, but never a prejudice.”